-- Income Support. - Income Based Jobseeker's Allowance. - Income Related Employment and Support Allowance. - Child Tax Credit, with an annual income each year of less than £16,190 (as assessed by Tax Credits). - o Guaranteed Pension Credit - Support under Part VI of the Immigration and Asylum Act 1999 - Universal Credit (provided you have an annual earned income of no more than £7400 or £616.67 monthly)
+- o Income Support. - o Income Based Jobseeker's Allowance. - o Income Related Employment and Support Allowance. - o Child Tax Credit, with an annual income each year of less than £16,190 (as assessed by Tax Credits). - o Guaranteed Pension Credit - Support under Part VI of the Immigration and Asylum Act 1999 - Universal Credit (provided you have an annual earned income of no more than £7400 or £616.67 monthly)